Bergamot

 Emotional Qualities:

-Bergamot smells like the moment when tension releases, not dramatically, just enough that you realize you'd been holding it.
-There's brightness here, but it's not simple cheerfulness.
+Bergamot smells like the moment when tension releases, not dramatically, just enough that you realise you'd been holding it.
+There's brightness here, but it isn't simple cheerfulness.
 The citrus has a floral complexity underneath, almost bittersweet, that keeps it from feeling one-dimensional.
-Bergamot creates the kind of optimism that coexists with clear-eyed realism: things might not be perfect, but they're workable.
-It's the scent of adaptability, light enough to lift mood, grounded enough to think through what comes next.
+Bergamot is the kind of optimism that holds clear-eyed realism alongside it: the day might be imperfect, but it is workable.
+It is the scent of adaptability, light enough to lift the air, grounded enough to think through what comes next.

 Comparisons with similar scents: